abhisheksuhasmhatre/Project-2-online-library/README.md

 # Project-2-online-library
 I got the idea of making this site by looking at different libraries but a few of them having any online accounts.
 But most of them need their memberships.
-So i came up with a plan to make a library that could be used by anyone from a school going kid to an old man. links:
+So i came up with a plan to make a library that could be used by anyone from a school going kid to elderly people. links:
 Practical and experimental Robotics
 Library banner
 Library logo